 By the 1920s, the Sudbury Union had established a home at Crofton House, on the Croft in Sudbury, not far from the workhouse.
 In 1924, it could accommodate 25 children, with Miss A.M.
 Todd as its Superintendent.

-- Suffolk Record Office, 77 Raingate Street, Bury St Edmunds IP33 2AR.
+- Suffolk Archives, 77 Raingate Street, Bury St Edmunds IP33 2AR.
 Very few records survive.
 Holdings include: Printed accounts of relief paid (1858-63); etc.

 - The Early History of Sudbury Workhouse ms. at Bury St Edmunds Record Office.